aiven/devportal/docs/tutorials/talk-to-kafka.rst

 6. Click **Create Service** under the summary on the right side of the console.

-The blinking blue icon besides your service name will indicate that VMs are being provisioned.
+The blinking blue icon besides your service name will indicate that service is being provisioned.
 Once the icon turns solid green, your Apache Kafka service is up and running.

 Making a note of the connection parameters
 ------------------------------------------